diogomatoschaves/stratestic/README.md

 and 0 represents a neutral position.

-**In any case it is highly recommended to check the existing [strategies](https://github.com/diogomatoschaves/stratestic/tree/main/stratestic/strategies) to get a better idea on how to implement these methods.**
+**In any case it is highly recommended to check the existing [strategies](https://github.com/diogomatoschaves/stratestic/tree/main/stratestic/strategies) to get a better idea of how to implement these methods.**